The musings of Ronald the Renovator

 Certain times of year are worse than others.
 It's fine when he goes to work and hasn't got any spare time but when a holiday period approaches and the DIY stores tempt us with all sorts to improve our environment, that's when the personal liability insurance should be ramped up.
 There are two problems with festive-season over-enthusiasm.
 Firstly most blokes have no idea what they are doing and secondly the experts who can come and put things right after you've messed up are on holiday themselves.
 Thus it may be up to a week before the lavatory will be operational again.

 Men have a particular look when entering a DIY store.
 Pencil behind the ear, clothes splattered with paint, confident swagger, you know the type of thing.
 A look that says: 'Yep, here he comes, Ronald the Renovator, come to stock up on another bewildering assortment of ingredients for his next highly complex (failed) project'.
 Confidence soon ebbs away when he shorts out the electrical sub-station in the next road.
-Merely by changing a perfectly good light switch to a dimmer (which seems somehow appropriate) he's deprived the whole street of that afternoon's Bargain Hunt.
+Merely by changing a perfectly good light switch to a dimmer (which seems somehow appropriate).
+Through messing up this simple project he's deprived the whole street of that afternoon's Bargain Hunt.

 How many times have we gazed out over the rubble of our over-optimism after a period of endeavour?
 Just because a bloke with a beard on daytime TV can do it doesn't mean that we can.